MSFT-SMT-ACCELERATORS/APC-Demo-App/README.md

 In order to be able to use APC in your apps you curently need to [Sign up for the public preview of Azure Programmable Connectivity](https://aka.ms/APCpublicpreview).

+For an introduction to APC go to the Microsoft official docs here: [What is Azure Programmable Connectivity?](https://learn.microsoft.com/en-us/azure/programmable-connectivity/azure-programmable-connectivity-overview)

 This repository contains valuable resources to help you understand and implement APC in your applications.
 It is divided into two main sections:

 ## 1. Hands-On Lab (HOL)